We are hiring summer positions!

-- Planning and running several outreach events to connect the public to nature by providing education on ecological issues and promoting our ongoing programs, including the Saltwater Classic (a salmon derby fundraiser), Ukee Days (a family fair), and the Tofino Lantern Festival (our annual fundraiser).
+- Planning and running several outreach events to connect the public to nature by providing education on ecological issues and promoting our ongoing programs.

-- All positions will work closely with youth in the region- must like working with kids.
+- All positions will work closely with youth in the region- it is essential that candidates enjoy working with kids.

 - Supporting our ongoing research and monitoring programs, including assisting with salmon diet sampling, seabird colony monitoring, and data entry when needed.